OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-the-Omega-Terminal.md

 Both methods have their advantages and disadvantages.
 We recommend using SSH since it allows you to control wirelessly any Omega that's connected to your WiFi network.

->**The Command-Line Interface**
+>**The Command-Line Interface** <br>
 >The command-line is a way of interacting with a computer by sending commands in the form of single lines of text.
-This is different from "point and click" graphical user interfaces (GUI) found on most PC operating systems.
+This is different from "point and click" graphical user interfaces (GUI) found on most PC operating systems. <br>

->Command-line interfaces provide a more concise and powerful means to control a program or operating system, especially with regards to scripting (Shell Scripting, Python, etc).
+>Command-line interfaces provide a more concise and powerful means to control a program or operating system, especially with regards to scripting (Shell Scripting, Python, etc). <br>
 >This interface may seem overwhelming at first, but if you take the time to learn the basic commands you'll find that it's an incredibly powerful and useful tool to have in your toolbox.